SQL Support

 `DROP TABLE`

-A DROP TABLE statement removes a table from the database, deleting all its associated rows, indexes, constraints and sequences.
+statement removes a table from the database, deleting all its associated rows, indexes, constraints and sequences.

-To empty a table of rows without destroying the table, use DELETE.
+To empty a table of rows without destroying the table, use DELETE

-The syntax of the DROP TABLE statement is:
+The syntax of the DROP TABLE

 Note